alterNERDtive/EDDiscovery-wiki/Using-the-edit-Add-On-Action-Files-Menu.md

 You can delete the program using the 'X' under the close icon at top.

 Left click drag and right click allows statements to be highlighted then copy/paste/deleted.
+Make sure your dragging across empty screen areas, it won't work if your on top of a control like the text box.
+The area between the statement name and the statement value is best.

 ![copy paste](http://i.imgur.com/uLlzabM.png)

 Left click drag to highlight, then click copy.
-Right click on the place to insert above, then paste.
+Right click on the place to insert above (make sure its empty screen space), then paste.

 You can also ask for whitespace to be inserted between statements for clarity.